wangwb98/EasyDPF/README.md

 ## To do

-1. LEFT/RIGHT key long press should be able to do the quick jump in the picture list
+1. -LEFT/RIGHT key long press should be able to do the quick jump in the picture list- Done
-2. add a option to Clean Rescan of the NAS folder (means it will forget all the previous pictures and rescan)
+2. -add a option to Clean Rescan of the NAS folder (means it will forget all the previous pictures and rescan)- Done, use this as default behavior.
 3. Add a welcome screen to show how to use this app.
 4. add the options to sort pictures by time, by folder.
+Partially done, need to add EXIF time sort.
+5. add keypad_down to delete files(how?), keypad_up to rotate files.

 ## License